asmaamirkhan/DeepLearningNotes/0-NNConcepts/A-CodeSnippets.md

-# 👩‍💻 Pyhton Code Snippets on The Basics of Neural Networks
+# 👩‍💻 Python Code Snippets on The Basics of Neural Networks

 ## 📚 General Code Snippets in ML